 Are Services and Treatments Truly Free?

-If you qualify for no-cost services under EEOICPA and/or RECA and you receive these services through United Energy Workers Healthcare, you may rightfully wonder how we pay for the services that are provided to you.
+If you qualify for no-cost services under EEOICPA and/or RECA and you receive these services through United Energy Workers Healthcare and Four Corners Health Care, you may rightfully wonder how we pay for the services that are provided to you.
 Because of the manner in which the EEOICPA and RECA programs are set up, and because United Energy Workers Healthcare is an enrolled provider in these programs, United Energy Workers Healthcare receives payment for services rendered directly from the U.S. Department of Labor’s Division of Energy Employees Occupational Illness Compensation.